-Doron (2003) argues in favor of a semantic incorporation analysis of the bare plural in (55a).
-As for examples such as (55b), she claims that the bare plural shifts to kind interpretation, along the lines of Chierchia (1998)4.
+Doron (2003) argues in favor of a semantic incorporation analysis of the bare plural in (52a).
+As for examples such as (52b), she claims that the bare plural shifts to kind interpretation, along the lines of Chierchia 19986.
 Here I propose to extend Doron's (2003) analysis to the non-anaphoric plural null subject.
 I assume that n projects up to NumP in this case.
 NumP may incorporate, in which case the relevant variable is bound under Existential Closure, as in the following example:

-(56) yodiu bekarov mi zaxa ba taxarut will.announce.3M.PL soon who won in-the contest 'It will soon be announced who won the context' (Ritter, 1995:435)
+(53) yodiu bekarov mi zaxa ba taxarut will.announce.3M.PL soon who won in-the contest 'It will soon be announced who won the context'

+Hebrew (Ritter, 1995:435)

-When NumP doesn't incorporate, it may shift to kind interpretation, namely the kind 'people' in an example such as (53) above.
+When NumP doesn't incorporate, as in example (50) above, it may shift to kind interpretation.
 In this example, Gen quantifies over instances of the kind 'people in the US'.
-The same approach straightforwardly applies to the Russian examples.
+The same approach straightforwardly applies to the Russian example (51).